TaleLearnCode/BuildingServerlessSolutions/EventMaterials/BeerCityCode2024/technologies-and-services-covered.md

 - **Globally Distributed**: Provides low-latency access to data by distributing it across multiple regions.
 - **Multi-Model Database**: Supports various data models such as key-value, documents, graphs, and column-family data.
 - **Storage for Various Data**: Efficiently stores configuration data, recipes, and user profiles, making it versatile for different applications.

+## Azure API Management

+Azure API Management is a fully managed service that helps organizations publish APIs to external, partner, and internal developers.
+Here are some key aspects:

+### Key Components

+- **API Gateway**: This acts as a facade to the backend services, handling all client application requests and forwarding them to the appropriate backend services.
+It enables consistent routing, security, throttling, caching, and observability configuration.
+- **Management Plane**: Provides tools for managing APIs, including creating, publishing, securing, and analyzing APIs.
+- **Developer Portal**: A customizable portal where developers can discover, learn about, and consumer APIs.
+It includes API documentation, interactive API consoles, and subscription management.

+### Features

+- **API Mocking**: Allows you to create mock responses for APIs that are still under development, enabling front-end and back-end teams to work in parallel.
+- **Security**: Provides various security features such as authentication, authorization, IP filtering, and rate limiting to protect your APIs.
+- **Analytics**: Offers insights into API usage, performance, and health, helping you make data-driven decisions.
+- **Versioning and Revisions**: Supports API versioning and revisions, allowing you to manage changes and updates to your APIs without disrupting consumers.
+- **Integration**: Easily integrates with other Azure services and third-party tools, enhancing the overall API ecosystem.

+### Use Cases

+- **Legacy Modernization**: Abstracts and modernizes legacy backends, making them accessible from new cloud services and modern applications.
+- **Multi-Channel User Experiences**: Enables APIs to support web, mobile, wearable, or IoT applications, accelerating development and ROI.
+- **B2B Integration**: Lowers the barrier to integrating business processes and exchanging data between business entities through APIs.

+Azure API Management is a powerful tool for managing the entire lifecycle of your APIs, from creation and deployment to monitoring and security.

 ## Application Insights